mschmidty/bio_notes/r/_posts/2019-03-11-extract_raster_values.md

 published: true
 ---

 Below is a method to use the [raster package](https://www.rdocumentation.org/packages/raster/versions/2.8-19) `extract()` function to get a subet of rasterBrick values.
-I need to extract all raster values that are within a polygon.
-In the past I have used `crop()`, `mask()` and then `getValues()` functions from the [`raster`](https://www.rdocumentation.org/packages/raster/versions/2.8-19) package -- a process commonly seen on stackOverflow -- to subset the data.
-But that method returns a raster with a ton of NA values (anything outside of the crop area in the raster is an NA).
-This is fine for unless the rasters are so large that removing the NAs is takes too much compute power.
-Working with extremely large rasters (2Gb) the most compute intensive process is removing the NA values after the `crop()`, `mask()`, and `getValues()` because there are far more NAs (millions) than there are values for the training sets.
+To be specific, I need to extract all raster values that are within a polygon boundary.
+In the past I have used `crop()`, `mask()` and then the `getValues()` functions from the [`raster`](https://www.rdocumentation.org/packages/raster/versions/2.8-19) package to subset data values within a polygon.
+But that method returns a data frame with a ton of NA values (anything outside of the crop area in the raster is an NA).
+This is fine most of the time but the current project that I am working on requires almost all of the memory on my computer.
+I'm working with extremely large rasters (2Gb).
+Removing the NA values after the `crop()`, `mask()`, and `getValues()` process crashes my computer.
+So I need a more effecient process.

-Unlike `mask()` and `crop()`, `extract()` just extracts the values inside the polygon.
+Unlike `mask()`, `crop()` and `getValues()`, `extract()` just extracts the values inside the polygon.
+There is no need to remove NAs.

 All processes below will rely on the raster package.
 So load that first.